Korviaaslax – Chapter Fifteen

 He turned briefly, “Well sent and humbly received.
 Another time.”

 Stymied, they watched him until he was ant sized in the distance with no portal any of them could see ahead of him.
 No guards joined and surrounded him.
 They were left with Pauline and Xes.
+Kor gazed upward to find the ceiling.
+There was no ceiling.
+Judging by the size of the bay launch portals, a fleet of those fighters could amass inside and launch in formation against anything.
+JUu.
+You are preparing for war.

-“This way,” Xes announced, pointing to the open bay hatch of Ra Zor that was dwarfed on and elongated launch pad “Pauline’s gear is substantially larger than when she left.
+“This way,” Xes announced, pointing to the open bay hatch of Ra Zor that was dwarfed on an elongated launch pad “Pauline’s gear is substantially larger than when she left.
 It can be brought aboard Ra Zor.”

 Kor marched between the female and a frothing Rikita.
 “You attempt to put anything on my ship without my consent and I’ll blow it and any transporter crew into sub-atomics!”